-The program consists of 18 months of academic preparation and 16 weeks of clinical preparation for graduation.
-When you graduate from the program, you are eligible to take the national certification examination administered by the National Board for Certification of Occupational Therapy (NBCOT) to become certified and to practice in Colorado.
-Most states require licensure; however, state licenses are usually based on the results of the NBCOT exam.
+The program consists of 18 months of academic preparation and 16 weeks of fieldwork prior to graduation.
+When you graduate from the program, you are eligible to take the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
+In addition, Colorado requires licensure through the Colorado Department of Regulatory Agencies (DORA).

 The OTA program prepares you for a career helping others improve their quality of life.
 You can work in hospitals, schools, mental health centers, skilled nursing facilities and in the community.
 PCC graduates hold positions throughout Colorado and in many states.
 The US Department of Labor Bureau of Labor Statistics projects that this will be one of the fastest-growing careers in the foreseeable future.

 The licensure requirements for Occupational Therapy Assistant may differ between all 50 states and U.S. territories.

 Pueblo Community College (PCC) recommends each student visit National Board for Certification in Occupational Therapy to identify the program requirements for each state in which you plan to live and practice.

 PCC can only guarantee that the requirements for the state of Colorado are met with our program.